iamnachoj/the-js-corner/posts/angular-what-is-it.md

 ## **Modules**

-Angular *NgModules* differ from and complement JavaScript (ES2015) modules.
+*NgModules* differ from and complement JavaScript (ES2015) modules.
 An NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
 An NgModule can associate its components with related code, such as services, to form functional units.

 Every Angular application has a *root module*, conventionally named `AppModule`, which provides the bootstrap mechanism that launches the application.
 An application typically contains many other functional modules.